 According to research done by Hong Kong’s government, the economy of the country has expanded by 2.3 percent in 2014.
 In 2015 the economy is forecasted to grow 1 to 3 percent.
 It’s not the kind of growth that you will find in some of the world’s most rapidly growing economies around the world but it is the kind of growth that belongs to a stable and predictable country.
 Definitely a good place to set up a profitable company.

 Switching from service to knowledge

-Because Hong Kong is located very strategically at the bottom of China, it has been able to grow into a major harbour city.
-It has always been a city with a service based economy, like many cities in Asia, but it wants to evolve into a knowledge based economy.
+Because Hong Kong is located very strategically at the bottom of China, it has been able to grow into a major harbor city.
+It has always been a city with a service-based economy, like many cities in Asia, but it wants to evolve into a knowledge-based economy.

 This is done to stimulate the economy and to possibly overtake New York’s status as the biggest business center in the world, one day.
 It’s always good to aim high and to have ambitious dreams.

 There are several reasons to start a Hong Kong company.
 First of all, the low tax is a good reason to move there.
 The government can keep taxes relatively low because they get a significant amount of their income from the land value.

 Hong Kong’s land is owned by the government of The People’s Republic of China and they only give it out on a leasehold basis.
 The amount of money that leaseholders have to pay, goes up when the property value rises and this creates a stable flow of money for the government.

 This is good news for persons who are liable to tax in Hong Kong as taxes can remain on the low side, but not so good news for people who want to Hong Kong and Singapore are the only countries in Asia that allow foreigners to fully own all of the shares.
 They are also the only 2 Asian countries in which no locals have to be on the board of directors.
 This saves a lot of time and effort and gives total control over the company.